-Score is Specific risk- Less than and Greater than or equal to weighting factor is (in percent) 5.870 9.000 N/A 3.003 5.870 9.000 6.0 34.0 100.0 the 2008 financial crisis.
+or equal to

+0.203 N/A 1.6

+0.741 0.203 2.0

+3.003 0.741 2.8

+5.870 3.003 6.0

+9.000 5.870 34.0

+N/A 9.000 100.0

+To construct this methodology, three types of securitization exposures (automobiles, credit cards, and equipment) were examined, and the approach was also tested on securitizations backed by other asset classes, including commercial mortgage backed securities and residential mortgage backed securities.
+This analysis was conducted using different time periods, including before and after the 2008 financial crisis.
 The analysis indicated that this alternative could yield a reasonable level of credit risk differentiation.
 However, the agencies chose not to propose this approach in this NPR due to concerns that reliable spread data on many securitization positions would not be readily available.
 As is the case with other spread-based approaches, the agencies recognize that securitization spreads may be affected by factors other than credit risk, such as illiquidity.